undeadyequ/forecasting_japanese_election_clean/README.md

 2021	56.1	-4.4	40.3	1470
 ```

-# The performance of the proposed ensemble learning and benchmark models

 The training and evaluating flow chart is shown as below:

 ![](img/flowchart.jpg)

-The evaluated performance is shown as below:
+# The performance of the proposed ensemble learning and benchmark models
+- in-sample performance
 ![](img/bar_el_dt_a.png)

+- out-of-sample performance
 ![](img/bar_el_lr.png)

 # The feature importance score of the DT-bagging and DT-gradient boosting models.